LINE OPERATIONS SAFETY AUDIT (LOSA) |

 1.5 CONCLUSION

-monitoring normal operations on a routine basis poses major
+denying that monitoring normal operations on a routine basis

-tackling some of these challenges.
-From a methodological
+achieved in tackling some of these challenges.
+From a

-point of view, some of the early problems in defining,
+methodological point of view, some of the early problems in

-solved with this program revision.
-From an organizational
+have been solved with this program revision.
+From an

-perspective, there is a need to consider using multiple data
+organizational perspective, there is a need to consider

 email one of our Senior Consultants to find out more